nuxt/vercel-builder/README.md

 - Type: `Array`

-If you need to include files in the server lambda that are not built by webpack or within `static/`, such as a local module or serverMiddleware, you may specify them with this option.
+If you need to include files in the server lambda that are not built by webpack (or within `static/`), such as a local module or serverMiddleware, you may specify them with this option.
 Each item can be a glob pattern.

-Example:
+**Example**

 ```json
 {